 - Change to your local development environment root directory.

 - Save the file.

-Run the composer update command to pull all B2B files into your branch.
+Update composer to pull all B2B files into your branch.

 You may be prompted to enter your Magento Authentication keys (public and private).
 If copying and pasting your keys, make sure no additional spaces are included.
 Spaces could cause the following error: